paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-055-coastal-barrier-resources.md

   (B) Establishment, operation, and maintenance of air and water navigation aids and devices, and for access thereto.

-  (C) Projects under the Land and Water Conservation Fund Act of 1965 ([16 U.S.C.
-460](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-460)l–4 through 11) and the Coastal Zone Management Act of 1972 ([16 U.S.C.
+  (C) Projects under chapter 2003 of title 54 and the Coastal Zone Management Act of 1972 ([16 U.S.C.
 1451](./chapter-033-coastal-zone-management.md#section-1451) et seq.).

   (D) Scientific research, including aeronautical, atmospheric, space, geologic, marine, fish and wildlife, and other research, development, and applications.